 The so-called sharing economy in which online platforms network those who drive cars (Uber), rent apartments (Airbnb), clean laundry (Washio), deliver groceries (Instacart), sell goods (eBay), or render handyman services (TaskRabbit) with consumers seeking those services sheds a different light on what we understand of principal-agent dynamics because of the muddled mess that a network of multiple stakeholders presents.
 Distinguishing principals from agents in these companies is a challenge as there is no common employer and no shared mission.

 Some preliminaries, however, are in order to better come to terms with this issue.
 The “sharing” economy is not about sharing at all.
 It is, more correctly, about selling or renting assets or about selling labor.
-The “gig” economy, which we discuss in a separate essay, is a more fitting term for on-line platforms which sell the services of laborers – blue or white collar.
+The “gig” economy, which we discuss in a separate essay, Service to the Customer in the Gig Economy is a more fitting term for on-line platforms which sell the services of laborers – blue or white collar.
 Companies such as Uber or Instacart clearly fit that category.
 On-line platforms that either sell or rent assets are capital-based or asset-based platforms and are therefore unlike their gig brethren.
 Airbnb and eBay are notable examples of capital-based platforms.

 Most companies understand the benefit of enforcing operating and service consistency in order to build and protect their brands.
 The business models of on-line platform companies, however, are predicated on the ability to empower their service workers – drivers, landlords, or carpenters – to operate almost totally independently of the brand they are supposed to represent.
 Consider that Airbnb has four million listings hosted by nearly 700,000 landlords around the world.
 What are the chances that the networking giant and its landlords are on the same page when it comes to serving the customer?
 Uber, for its part, has over two million drivers.